dbbs-lab/bsb-core/docs/simulation/simulation.rst

 Devices
 -------

-In NEURON an assortment of devices is provided by the BSB to send input, or record output.
+Devices send input, or record output.

-In addition to voltage and spike recording we'll place a spike generator and a voltage clamp:
+Here we'll place a spike generator and a voltage clamp:

 .. code-block:: json